ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * `ceedling test:pattern[*]`:

   Execute any tests whose name and/or path match the regular expression pattern (case sensitive).
-Example: `ceedling "test:pattern[(I|i)nit]"` will execute all tests named for initialization testing. _Note:_ Quotes may be necessary around the regex characters or entire task to distinguish these characters from shell command line operators.
+Example: `ceedling "test:pattern[(I|i)nit]"` will execute all tests named for initialization testing.

+  _Note:_ Quotes are likely necessary around the regex characters or entire task to distinguish characters from shell command line operators.

 * `ceedling test:path[*]`: